AndresMoros/the_rust_journey/README.md

 - [Let's Get Rusty](https://learn.letsgetrusty.com/beginner/setup.html) | YouTube Rust's Free Course
 - [The Rust Programming Language](https://doc.rust-lang.org/book/title-page.html) | The Rust Book basically
 - [Rust By Example](https://doc.rust-lang.org/rust-by-example/) | Like a library of exercises
-- ChatGPT to explain me some concepts on spanish so I can write them here.
+- ChatGPT and DeepSeek to explain me some concepts on spanish so I can write them here.
 - [Obisdian](https://obsidian.md/) | For write this

 I'll create a list of all my sources when I goes on this journey.